Theosau/RNNs/README.md

 This repository contains the 3rd Deep Learning coursework from the Department of Computing, Imperial College London, Academic Year 2019-2020, delivered by Professor Michael Bronstein, Professor Bjorn Schuller, and Stefanos Zafeirou.
-The coureseworks were developed with their PhD students.
+The coursework was developed with their PhD students.

 # RNNs
 This task constituted of the implementation of RNN, LSTM and GRU uni-directional and bi-directional cells using the Pytorch library. <br>